snap-research/graphless-neural-networks/README.md

 ### Setup Environment

 We use conda for environment setup.
+For simplicity, we use CPU-based `torch` and `dgl` versions in this guide.
 You can use

 `bash ./prepare_env.sh`